Originally published 1 September 2015, updated 22 January 2019

 Our instinct is most likely to say a very shocked ‘no’ to all of the above when we consider a human in the role of ‘someone’.
 We’d all think any of those were despicable.
 To use someone is to put our own interests before theirs, whatever the physical, emotional or spiritual cost to them may be.
 If anything, we all tend to look on using as even worse if the individual being used is young, innocent, vulnerable and defenceless.

-Our instinct is most likely to say ‘no’ to all of the above when we consider a human in the role of ‘someone’.
+Now go back and think about the previous paragraph from the perspective of one of our victims; a cow or a sheep, a hen or a duck or a pig.
 What does it say about us if, when we substitute an individual of another species in the role of ‘someone’, our responses change?
-This is, in fact, an illustration of our speciesism and it is not an admirable quality.
+This is, in fact, a clear illustration of our own speciesism and it is not an admirable quality.

 It is a science-based fact that human animals have no need to consume or use in any way the bodies, the reproductive processes or the lives of other animal species.
 Every single use that we make of others puts our own interests before theirs, whatever the physical, emotional or spiritual cost to them may be.
 Perpetrated on thinking, feeling creatures who value their lives, our using is as inherently brutal as it is unnecessary.

 However, when we’re not vegan, we are undoubtedly ‘users’ in every one of the contexts described above.
 And our innocent and defenceless victims are the losers.
 Every time.
 They lose absolutely everything, because we take it all.